When Code Gets Too Old to Save

 3. Developer Onboarding Is a Nightmare

-You know it's bad when new hires need weeks just to understand how data flows through the system.
-Poor documentation, tangled dependencies, and outdated libraries slow your velocity to a crawl.
+You know it is bad when new hires need weeks just to understand how data flows through the system.
+Poor documentation, tangled dependencies, and clever-but-incomprehensible code turn onboarding into an ordeal.
+This is a hidden but serious cost, because it slows every future hire and signals that the codebase has become a liability only its original authors can navigate.

 4. Your UX/UI Is Frozen in Time